For Kendall Granberry, the work to end the HIV epidemic must create compassionate, affirming spaces for Black men to exist as they are.

 How do we start to reduce those barriers?

+I think the language that we use when speaking to clients (and to ourselves), as well as the way we practice and engage our people, should be used intentionally to build relationships, navigate bureaucratic systems and aid people in their personal journeys of transformation.
 One of the things I offer my team is a deep love for Black people and for Black self-determination.
 This allows me to avoid labeling clients and to reframe encounters in ways that don’t pathologize them –– and that don’t reinforce white supremacist or anti-Black tropes or narratives.

-and counseling sessions, I also engage a practice of radical consent, understanding that consent should be sought and asked for consistently on a moment-to-moment basis.
+When I conduct testing and counseling sessions, I also engage a practice of radical consent, understanding that consent should be sought and asked for consistently on a moment-to-moment basis.
 As best I can, I inform clients of what they can expect from interactions with me and from other staff members, and I always seek affirmative responses before continuing a plan of action.

 What are some of the challenges preventing Black GBQ/SGL men from being in executive leadership roles?

 One of the challenges Black GBQ/SGL men face is that they are not provided with sufficient resources or opportunities for advancement, particularly in grant-supported or non-profit work in HIV/AIDS.
-This partially has to do with assumptions that
+This partially has to do with assumptions that, because they may be like or in close relationship with impacted people and communities, they are the best or only ones who can meaningfully engage these communities and so should be placed in direct, client-facing positions.

 These Black GBQ/SGL men could do meaningful work in management but are instead pushed towards lower paid positions in community engagement, often at great mental and financial expense.
 On the one hand, this ensures that control of funding streams and the setting of institutional targets becomes the province of non-Black people, even as the communities most vulnerable and with greatest need are disproportionately Black.
 The consequence of this is that Black GBQ/SGL men are effectively de- or undervalued, which contributes to our being pushed out of organizations or finding work in places that better value our skills and approaches.